ExplicITConsulting/set-outlooksignatures.com/index.md

       <span style="font-weight: bold; background-image: linear-gradient(to right, #A9A9A900, silver, silver); background-clip: text; color: transparent;">⚫</span>
       <div style="hyphens: manual;">
         <b>Unsurpassed data privacy</b><br>
-        All data remains in your trusted<br>environment, within your existing<br>security and governance structures.
+        All data remains in your trusted environment, within your existing security and governance structures.
       </div>
     </div>
   </div>